bhadreshpsavani/ExploringOCR/README.md

 # Optical Charactor Recognition using PyTesseract on Colab

+Here is the [`link`](https://medium.com/@bhadreshpsavani/how-to-use-tesseract-library-for-ocr-in-google-colab-notebook-5da5470e4fe0) of an article with the descriptions of all the steps i used.

 ## Input:
 This project is the implimentation of OCR on the following image,
 ![image](2.jpg)

 ## Colab Notebook for the Implemnation: